codicide/narq/docs/index.rst

    **Jobs may be called more than once!**

-   *arq* v0.16 has what I'm calling "pessimistic execution": jobs aren't removed from the queue until they've either succeeded or failed.
+   *narq* v0.16 has what I'm calling "pessimistic execution": jobs aren't removed from the queue until they've either succeeded or failed.
 If the worker shuts down, the job will be cancelled immediately and will remain in the queue to be run again when the worker starts up again (or run by another worker which is still running).

-   (This differs from other similar libraries like *arq* ``<= v0.15``, rq, celery et al. where jobs generally don't get rerun when a worker shuts down.
+   (This differs from other similar libraries like *narq* ``<= v0.15``, rq, celery et al. where jobs generally don't get rerun when a worker shuts down.
 This in turn requires complex logic to try and let jobs finish before shutting down (I wrote the ``HerokuWorker`` for rq), however this never really works unless either: all jobs take less than 6 seconds or your worker never shuts down when a job is running (impossible).)

-   All *arq* jobs should therefore be designed to cope with being called repeatedly if they're cancelled, eg. use database transactions, idempotency keys or redis to mark when an API request or similar has succeeded to avoid making it twice.
+   All *narq* jobs should therefore be designed to cope with being called repeatedly if they're cancelled, eg. use database transactions, idempotency keys or redis to mark when an API request or similar has succeeded to avoid making it twice.

-   **In summary:** sometimes *exactly once* can be hard or impossible, *arq* favours multiple times over zero times.
+   **In summary:** sometimes *exactly once* can be hard or impossible, *narq* favours multiple times over zero times.

 Simple Usage
 ............